 Tears shone in the girl’s eyes again.
 Sarya chewed her lip, considering the problem.
 It would be a tragedy for someone so young, with such good prospects ahead of her, to lose her mind.
 It would be almost as bad for the girl to be publicly rejected; the Arascases would certainly make the reason for the broken betrothal public, so as not to be held at fault in the matter.

-Of course, with the Naita family money, the embarrassment could be hidden away – the girl could take refuge at a private resort until the whole thing blew over, and a perfectly suitable replacement husband could be bought with her dowry and her beauty.
+Of course, with the Naita family money, the embarrassment could be hidden away.
+Babiri could take refuge at a private resort until the whole thing blew over, and a perfectly suitable replacement husband could be purchased with her dowry and her beauty.

 But Sarya knew what it was like to desperately want something better in life than she had ever thought possible, and what it was like to suffer public rejection and humiliation.
 Rich and beautiful the girl might be, but she was as powerless to determine her own fate as Sarya had once been.
-A familiar mix of emotions began to burn within her: hurt, helplessness, shame, and resentment of a society ruled by customs, traditions, and laws that took away all power from some people and gave it to others regardless of fairness and justice or of dreams crushed and hearts broken.
+The old emotions rushed into Sarya’s memory: hurt, helplessness, shame; resentment of a society ruled by customs, traditions, and laws that took away all power from some people and gave it to others without regard to fairness and justice, dreams crushed and hearts broken.

-“Thank you!” mother and daughter said together, their joy nearly raising their voices to a level that could be heard beyond Sarya’s private corner of the Neumatorium.
+“Thank you!” mother and daughter said together, voices raising with their joy.
 Babiri covered her mouth with her hand, looking chagrined, and Sinora Naita immediately dropped her voice to a lower level.
 “And you won’t tell anyone about this?” she asked.

 Sinora Naita seized one of Sarya’s hands and kissed it.
 “Angels bless you, Mistress dyr-Rusac!”